-The fully-qualified path to a shared library containing dummy versions of the execv(), execve() and fexecve() library functions that just return an error.
+The fully-qualified path to a shared library containing dummy versions of the execl(), execle(), execle(), execv(), execve(), execvP(), execvp(), execvpe(), fexecve(), popen(), posix_spawn(), posix_spawnp(), and system() library functions that just return an error.
 This is used to implement the noexec functionality on systems that support LD_PRELOAD or its equivalent.
-The default value is: /usr/local/libexec/sudo/sudo noexec.so.
+The default value is: //usr/local/libexec/sudo/sudo_noexec.so.